meltemkenis/python-bootcamp/README.md

 - File: currency.py

-The currency.py file showcases web scraping using BeautifulSoup and requests libraries to extract currency exchange rate data for Turkish Lira (TL) from a website.
+The currency.py file showcases web scraping using BeautifulSoup and requests libraries to extract currency exchange rate data for Sterling (GBP) from a website.
 The extracted data is then visualized using pandas, matplotlib, and seaborn libraries, showing the buying and selling rates of GBP from various banks.

 # Requirements